yaleh/chatgpt-vscode/README.md

 [![Github stars](https://img.shields.io/github/stars/yaleh/chatgpt-vscode)](https://github.com/yaleh/chatgpt-vscode)

-This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate code or natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.
+ChatGPT AI is a Visual Studio Code extension that enables you to automatically write new code, ask questions, find bugs, refactor code, and more using the OpenAI GPT-3 language model or the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api).
+The extension provides a chat interface that you can use to interact with the AI model and get suggestions and explanations for your code.

 Supercharge your coding with AI-powered assistance!
 Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more 🚀✨